Bong-HoonLee/ai_human_counseling/README.md

 ## Dataset
+-Image data
 [AI Hub::한국인 감정인식을 위한 복합 영상](https://www.aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&aihubDataSe=data&dataSetSn=82)
-- Psychological counseling paper in severance hospital
-  - Image data
     - Face photo by each emotion (joy, panic, anger, anxiety, hurt, sadness, neutral)
     - Total number of data: 500,000 source data
       - Train Data Count: 14000=2000*7
       - Test Data Count: 70000=1000*7

+- llm data
+- Psychological counseling paper in severance hospital

 ## EDA
 1) Classifying pain as a psychological and expression of physical pain.
 	- Psychological pain was similar to a sad expression, so it was judged that it was difficult to discern from sadness.